-WASHINGTON, Dec.
-23, 2016 – Gold Medal Packing Inc., a Rome, N.Y. establishment, is recalling approximately 4,607 pounds of boneless veal products that may be contaminated with E. coli O26 and O45, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+WASHINGTON, May 4, 2017 – Marcho Farms, Inc., a Souderton, Pa. establishment, is recalling approximately 5,620 pounds of boneless veal, and ground veal, beef and pork products that may be adulterated withnon-O157 Shiga toxin-producing E. coli (STEC) O111, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.

-The veal trim and top bottom sirloin (TBS) products were produced and packaged on August 16, 2016, and October 25, 2016.
-The following products are subject to recall: [View Label (PDF only)]
+The veal, beef and pork products were produced on April 11 and April 14, 2017.
+The following products are subject to recall: [View Labels (PDF Only)]

-The problem was discovered during routine sample testing.
-There have been no confirmed reports of illness or adverse reactions due to consumption of these products.
+The problem was discovered when the Illinois State Meat Inspection Service notified FSIS on May 2, 2017, about positive non-O157 Shiga toxin-producing E. coli (STEC) samples made with source material produced by Marcho Farms, Inc. There have been no confirmed reports of adverse reactions due to consumption of these products.

 FSIS and the company are concerned that some product may be frozen and in consumers' freezers.

 Consumers who have purchased these products are urged not to consume them.
 These products should be thrown away or returned to the place of purchase.

 FSIS routinely conducts recall effectiveness checks to verify recalling firms notify theircustomers of the recall and that steps are taken to make certain that the product is no longer available to consumers.
 When available, the retail distribution list(s) will be posted on the FSIS website at www.fsis.usda.gov/recalls.